Create a Research Poster

 - Organization is key.
 Think about what you want to say first and then carefully consider layout.

-- Your title, images and font sizes are large enough to be read from 5-8 feet away.
+- Make sure your title, images and font sizes are large enough to be read from 5-8 feet away.

 - Use headings, bullets, and graphics to break up text.